All-access membership for life story writers (bundle, personal track)

 What students say about our classes

-"Class started on time.
-Ended on time.
-Excellent, useful information shared expeditiously.
-I loved that both Rachel and Rhonda shared personal examples to make their points, that helped clarify concepts, and it made me feel connected. 😁 Storyboarding concept helped me visualize that the whole book, and even the chapters should have specific elements in a specific order to create a pleasing, satisfying story.
+"Excellent, useful information shared expeditiously.
+I loved that both Rachel and Rhonda share personal examples to make their points, that help clarify concepts, and it make me feel connected. 😁 The storyboarding concept helped me visualize that the whole book, and even the chapters should have specific elements in a specific order to create a pleasing, satisfying story.
 There should be a rise and fall of action, conflict, interesting word choices and varying sentence lengths.
 The storyboarding formula made so much sense in helping me understand the steps and elements I need to focus on to create a well rounded story.”

 Dawn, Canada